 Release Teacher / Sport Challenge Teacher / Sports Co-ordinator

 I am passionate about teaching the emerging adolescent and making a difference in the lives of the students that I come in contact with.
 My interests involve movies, reading, multisport, canoe polo, cycling, E.O.T.C and spending time with my family and friends.
 I am lucky enough to work with the students from all 3 learning teams with my different roles within the school.

 Sports Coordinator: If you need to know anything about the variety of sports on offer at T.I.S, then I can help you.
 I am sports mad and enjoy getting children hooked on sport to help keep them fit and healthy.
 I am the liaison person between outside agencies, teachers, coaches and parents.
 We pride ourselves on providing a variety of sports for children throughout the year.

 Release Teacher: I enjoy my role as a release teacher for the team leaders and lead teachers, working across the 3 learning teams and teaching most students within the school.
-You will also see me teaching Maths on Fridays as well as running a Text Exploration Class daily.
+You will also see me teaching a Maths class daily as well as working with the school leaders.

 Bachelor Education, Diploma of Teaching